-Lauren Ryan and Elizabeth Bedolla provide clients with a definitive level of service to meet specific needs and circumstances.
-Their passion is to advocate for birth people and their families; by providing knowledge, experience, energy, security and resources to create a healthy start.
+Lauren Ryan provide clients with a definitive level of service to meet specific needs and circumstances.
+Her passion is to advocate for birth people and their families; by providing knowledge, experience, energy, security and resources to create a healthy start.

 Lauren, the founder of Supported Birth Care, teaches childbirth education classes at The Pump Station in Santa Monica and Newborn Care at A Mother's Haven in Encino.
 She also is a Community Educator at Providence St. Joseph's and is the proud author of Newborn 101, available on iBooks, featuring over 25 how-to videos and over 300 pictures.